gjlbeckers-uu/aglcheck/README.rst

 |           | VT4   |  dcafgc |
 +-----------+-------+---------+

-In this string design, there is a bias in shared maximum fragment length (A) and corresponding duration (B), which is much more easily seen in an image plot than in the table above:
+In this string design, there is a bias in shared maximum fragment between grammar consistent and gramar violating test string length and corresponding duration, which is much more easily seen in the image plots below than in the table above:

 .. image:: example_figures/example_fig_sharedchunklength_1.png
     :width: 100%